 Later, over at Palestine Chronicle, reviewer Andy Simons gave the book a nuanced (though rhetorically rollicking) final grade, concluding,

 “Every passing year and each Israeli Defense Force belligerence makes the narrator question his perceptions.
 The result is that he’s increasingly been publicly, tribally disloyal, condemning the occupation, the seeming tidal chart of Gaza war crimes, and even now praising BDS.
 Striving to be a good Israeli citizen, his insights at dawn have been cloudy.
 But let’s still grasp that really big wish, that the end of this book is merely another chapter and not a conclusion.
-Just as Larry book launch 8stars’n’stripes Americanness is a kind of religion, he’s similarly wrapped in the secular faith of a lone star Jewish state, preferring two problematically polka-dotted plots in the desert to a single, secular, democratic one facing up to the sun, which he feels is an impossibility.
+Just as stars’n’stripes Americanness is a kind of religion, he’s similarly wrapped in the secular faith of a lone star Jewish state, preferring two problematically polka-dotted plots in the desert to a single, secular, democratic one facing up to the sun, which he feels is an impossibility.
 His is not a lone voice, but an important if less-accepted one in the world’s worst Apartheid country.
 Israeli Jews do suffer the disease of panic, a fear of their own brutal making.
 So, Larry Derfner’s pleas and apologies are important.
 But political kicking and screaming can be good therapy, and let’s hope he and his fellow patients get well soon.”

 Derfner remains eager to engage with all the critics of his book, from both the left and the right (though not, he says, the “far right”.)